This article covers how to configure Exchange email accounts to Gmail on Android.

 4. You can follow up on the deployment from the Management > Action log page, or from the Device page of each target device.

 Usually, the app appears as preconfigured for the user and the user can start using the app by entering their password.

 How to Re-apply the Configurations

 Sometimes, however, the configurations won't affect immediately after the app was deployed.
 In that case, you can try to reapply the app configurations using the Actions > Apply application configurations and policies button which is located on the Gmail application page.
 This button can also be used to deploy configurations after changing them.

 Check the Variable Sources from User Pages

 If the account does not seem to appear on the device, check the device user's User page in Miradore.
 Make sure that the selected email address and user fields are correctly configured for the user in Miradore.

 MFA Enabled, but Browser Missing

-Gmail app shows error “Can’t connect to the server.
-Try re-entering your password, or contact your IT admin for more information“.
+Gmail app shows the error "Can't connect to the server.
+Try re-entering your password, or contact your IT admin for more information".
 This error can occur if multi-factor authentication (MFA) has been enabled for the Exchange account, but there is no compatible web browser available for completing the authentication.

 You can solve the problem by deploying a browser to the managed device/profile.
 We have tested that the deployment of a managed Chrome or Firefox app solves the problem.